nosas/blog/keras_tuner_tensorboard/article.md

 #### Lower distribution of hyperparameters

 Recall that the redder the line, the higher the validation loss metric - the less optimal the hyperparameters.
-In the figure below, we can see the worst performing hyperparameters.
+In the figure below, we can see the worst-performing hyperparameters.

 It should be no surprise to see that the lowest performing models contain large `dropout_1_rate` values.